baptistebisson/damian-pagination-php/README.md

 ## Damian Pagination PHP - Open Source Pagination

-### Introduction - Damian Pagination PHP Package
+### Introduction - Damian Pagination PHP

-Damian Pagination PHP is a versatile, open-source PHP library for easy implementation of pagination in PHP projects.
-It's compatible with all PHP projects (with or without MVC) and Bootstrap 5 CSS.
+Damian Pagination PHP is an open-source PHP library designed to provide simple yet comprehensive pagination functionality.

+This pagination library is compatible with all PHP projects (with or without MVC frameworks) and is also compatible with Bootstrap 5 CSS.

 ### Key Features